Skip to main content

 Use imports when you need to restore a backup, duplicate a Pioreactor after replacing hardware, or bring back calibration data after re-flashing an SD card.

-1. On the Inventory page, choose Manage Pioreactor → Import system files.
+1. On the Inventory page, choose Manage Pioreactor → Import system archive.

-2. Read the warning and confirm.
-You will be prompted to select a .zip generated by the export flow.
+2. Read the warning and click Select system archive file, then pick a .zip generated by the export flow.

 3. Wait for confirmation in the snackbar.
 The UI shows a spinner while uploading and tells you when the Pioreactor begins rebooting.

-Import system files confirmation dialog with the import button highlighted
+Import system archive confirmation dialog with the Select system archive file button highlighted

 Important behaviour to note: